jxsusilo/jxsusilo/README.md

 ## *Welcome to my GitHub!* ^-^

-I'm a third-year Computer Science student at UC Irvine.
+I'm a fourth-year Computer Science student at UC Irvine.
 I love to learn; I hope to do a lot this year!

 Feel free to contact me! : )